manwindersingh1712/CLI/README.md

 ## Usage

+Open the terminal for root repo and run the following commands:

-To use this cli you can run this script:
+To use this default script:
 - ```blackops``` ( default address: "chicago-illinois-united-states-of-america", pageSize: 50 )

 To add custom address, use: